 Finding a pair of glasses with comfortable nose pads is a must.
 It’s in their name for crying out loud.
 Pads are meant to be soft and pleasant on your face, not rough and uncomfortable.
 Plastic pads may end up putting pressure on your nose and lead to a headache and bruises on your skin.
 Rubber pads are softer and more tender on the skin to make sure you don’t fidget with the glasses.

-- Style/Color: Night driving glasses come in a variety of different styles and colors, so it may take some searching to find for the right pair for you.
-You can get a pair of aviators to match the duo in Top Gun or a vintage looking pair of cat-eye frames.
+- Style/Color.
+Night driving glasses come in a variety of different styles and colors, so it may take some searching to find the right pair for you.
+You can get a pair of aviators to match the duo in Top Gun or a vintage-looking pair of cat-eye frames.
 They even come in different colors if you want them to match your car.

 The biggest complaint about these glasses is they are described as "polarized" but don't appear to have any of the qualities of polarized glasses.
 They may also come with glued-on stickers on the lenses, which can be tricky to remove.
 The rubber coating also has a strong odor.

 The ATTCL Men’s Retro Driving Glasses are a pair of fashionable night driving glasses for men.
 They are designed with polarized resin lenses with a UV-protective coating that helps reduce headlight glare and sharp reflections by up to 20 percent.
 Plus, they improve color clarity.
 Durable alloy metal frames with flexible spring hinges provide a gentle grip around your face while a padded nose pad provides a comfortable fit.
 Each lens measures 2.2 x 2.1 inches and available in multiple colors, including yellow, red, green, black-blue, and black-grey.
 They come in an elegant PU leather carrying case that would make a good gift package.